 Just like many other cities around the globe Seoul seemed to run away from nature.
 In 1968 an elevated highway was built over the centrally located 8,4 km long Cheonggyecheon creek.
 But the times are changing and in the past decades Seoul’s citizens pressured authorities to open new public spaces.
 Thus in 2005 a 10,9 km long public space around the creek was opened including a lavish green area, little squares and fountains.
 This same year, just before our visited they opened another fascinating public space: Seoullo 7017.
 It is essentially a pedestrian corridor over-passing the railway corridor.
 The place is quite innovative: it includes green areas, fountains, showrooms, educational space, open air exhibitions, an info center and a café.

-Coffee houses in Seoul all have different styles, from fancy to bohemian, and offer delicious coffee and cakes.
+One of the indispensable things to do in Seoul is to check its coffee houses.
+The coffee houses all have different styles, from fancy to bohemian, and offer delicious coffee and cakes.
 Perfect places to relax and people watch.
 Koreans come in different styles too; they have quite a sense of fashion.
 Most young people speak English and it’s super easy to move around, a coffee house waiting for you at every corner.
 Of all the major Asian cities, Seoul feels the most relaxed and that has to do with its inhabitants: courteous and elegant.